‘American Horror Story’ Gets Backlash As Lena Dunham Joins Cast: Fans Want Jessica And Gaga Back For Season 7

 Lena Dunham is no stranger to Internet hate.
 According to E!
 News, after Dunham wrote a controversial passage in her memoir Not That Kind of Girl, some readers accused the actress of molesting her sister when they were younger.
 Dunham vehemently denied the “upsetting” and “disgusting” accusations, but the stigma of the story has stayed with her.

 In addition, earlier this year, Lena was blasted for her comments about abortion.
-After saying she was “unblemished” in that department but wished she could say she had had an abortion, Dunham was slammed for trivializing an “awful” procedure.
+After saying she was “unblemished” in that department but wished she could say she had an abortion, Dunham was slammed for trivializing a traumatic procedure.

 Dunham has also been body shamed for her weight and was then criticized for losing weight after some people called her a “hypocrite.”
 Lena, who has been vocal about her issues with endometriosis, has described herself as a “chronic illness sufferer, body-shaming vigilante, sexual assault survivor,” but she once admitted to talk show host Elle DeGeneres that “as a woman in Hollywood, you just can’t win.”